bigmetalhead12/MMJackieModRedux/docs/MODEL.md

 }
 ```

-I used the properties of both Fierce Deity Link and Zora Link to match Jackie's properties, which is intended to match Adult Link's properties.
+I used the properties of both Fierce Deity Link and Zora Link to match Jackie's properties, which are intended to match Adult Link's properties.

+## Setting Up Display Lists (DLs)
+DLs make up different parts of Link's model.
+For example, Link's hand carrying a Kokiri sword is a separate DL from Link's hand carrying a Razor Sword, or a Hero's Shield, and so on.
+Setting up DLs is tedious but easy as long as you made the model parts for them.